Hannah West: Founder

 peanut butter dog biscuits.

-I've been vegan for a year and was vegetarian for 32 years before that.
+I've been vegan for 4 years and was vegetarian for 32 years before that.
 I organize the Madison

 I think of my decision to become vegan as one of the best decisions I've made in my life,